jfcere/ngx-markdown/README.md

 ]
 ```

 Using `markdown` component and/or directive, you will be able to use the `lineNumbers` property to activate the plugin.
-The property can be use in combinaison with either `data` for variable binding, `src` for remote content or using transclusion for static markdown.
+The property can be used in combination with either `data` for variable binding, `src` for remote content or using transclusion for static markdown.

-Additionaly, you can use `start` input property to specify the offset number for the first display line.
+Additionally, you can use `start` input property to specify the offset number for the first display line.

 ```html
 <markdown [src]="path/to/file.js" lineNumbers [start]="5"></markdown>